-There are certain conditions where isolation from other pets are recommended, such as ringworm and mange, and therefore all bedding should be sterilised and the environment sprayed with MicroMed for Dogs too, if possible.
+There are certain conditions where isolation from other pets are recommended, such as ringworm and mange, and therefore all bedding should be sterilised and any environments the dog has been in, such as the car or the bedroom, sprayed with MicroMed for Dogs too, if possible.

 Q. Should I be worried if my dog licks MICROMED for Dogs once sprayed?

 Not at all, in fact, as the formulation is a live pro-biotic, if the microbes gain access to the digestive system this then enables the microbes to begin their invaluable work internally as well as externally, and where many dogs are suffering gut dysbiosis we see this as an added advantage.
 We have found that many dogs (and horses) really like the taste (it has a vinegary taste) and we only know about one dog so far who did not like the smell of it, but did get used to it.

 Q. Can you apply too much MICROMED for Dogs?

 We recommend spraying twice a day and until the condition is resolved however if the condition is still present one month later, or at any time worsens, please do contact Maria and also ensure you have a diagnosis from your vet in case it is not fungal or bacterial in nature and this is the reason it is not resolving with MICROMED for Dogs.
 As the formulation is slightly acidic we do not recommend spraying more than three times a day, although there may be instances where it is recommended such as if your dog licks it off every time you spray it on.
 Please do feel free to contact Maria to check on this.

 Q. If I miss a day what happens?